briansune/Cyclone-V-HPS-U-Boot-Build-Info/README.md

 1) To start the build, first ensure cross-compile tools are installed.
 2) Up to this markdown update, it is highly suggest to use the above distro as base.
-3) It is ximilar but official Altera U-Boot is better on stability while official provides latest patches.
+3) It is similar but official Altera U-Boot is better on stability while official provides latest patches.
    + Clone via command "git clone https://github.com/u-boot/u-boot.git"
    + or
    + Clone via command "git clone https://github.com/altera-fpga/u-boot-socfpga"
 4) After pulling, enter the directory
    + defines the cross-compile and architecture
    + setup the targeted platform via socfpga_cyclone5_defconfig
+   + Since newer build flow is introduce from official Altera U-Boot, cv_bsp_generator script is used to generate the board C files.
    + make prepare
    + make menuconfig if any modification is required
    + ensure the device-tree dts or dtsi is aligned with the board hardware